dploeger/shimmer/README.md

 Personally, I envy the [Inbox Zero](https://dev.to/dploeger/get-self-organized-using-inbox-zero-4h3o) methodology and still haven't found the perfect mail client.

 There are some clients around like Airmail or Spark, that embrace Inbox Zero, but they all lack in some certain aspects.
-And as they are propriatery, I can do nothing to change that.
+And as they are proprietary, I can do nothing to change that.

 Besides this here.
 I call it "Shimmer" for the moment.